 At this point, we have established the basic right to one's body and to property homesteaded or acquired from a homesteader, as well as the contours of the basic requirement of proportionality in punishment.
-This Article now presents a further consideration of the various types of punishment that can be justly administered.
+This chapter now presents a further consideration of the various types of punishment that can be justly administered.

 As has been shown, a victim of aggression may inflict on the aggressor at least the same level or type of aggression previously inflicted by the aggressor.
 In determining the maximum amount and type of punishment that may be applied, the distinction between victim and victimizer must be kept in mind, and we must recognize that, for most victims-those who are not masochists or sadists-punishing the wrongdoer does not genuinely make the victim whole and does not directly benefit the victim very much, if at all.
 A victim who has been shot in the arm by a robber and who consequently loses his arm is clearly entitled, if he wishes, to amputate the robber's own arm.
-But this, of course, does not restore the victim's arm; it does not make him whole.
-Perfect restitution is always an unreachable goal, for crimes cannot be undone.
+But this, of course, does not restore the